ph4ntonn/Stowaway/README_EN.md

   -r It means you want to start the node in passive mode(For instance: you can add node 2 into the net via node 1 actively connect to node 2, instead of node 1 just waiting for the connection from node 2 )

-  -l    It means Stowaway is listening on port 10000 and waiting for incoming connection (optional)
+  -l    It means Stowaway is listening on port 10000 and waiting for incoming connection

 And now, you can use admin,type in 'use 1' ---> 'connect 127.0.0.1:10001' to add this simple node into network

 But,if you want to start the following simple node actively(means connecting to upper node actively instead of waiting for the connection from upper node)

 Then, the command of startnode will still : ./stowaway_agent -m 127.0.0.1:9999 -l 10000 --startnode -s 123 --reconnect 5

-The following simple node: ./stowaway_agent -m 127.0.0.1:10000 -l 10001 -s 123
+The following simple node: ./stowaway_agent -m 127.0.0.1:10000 -s 123

 And now ,you can add this simple node into network
 ```